YonghengZou/YonghengZou/README.md

-- 👋 Hi, I’m @YonghengZou
+- 👋 Hi, I’m @YonghengZou.
-- 👀 I’m interested in Machine Learning, Deeping Learning and Big Data
+- 👀 I’m interested in Machine Learning, Deeping Learning and Big Data.
-- 🌱 I’m currently a Master student of Applied Data Science in the University of Victoria
+- 🌱 I’m currently a Master student of Applied Data Science at the University of Victoria in Canada.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for a co-op job related to DATA!
-- 📫 Here is my email and feel free to contact me. \
+- 📫 Here is my email and feel free to contact me. yonghengzou@uvic.ca
-yonghengzou@uvic.ca

 <!---